 As the wrist is brought passively into radial deviation, the normal flexion of the proximal row forces the scaphoid tubercle into an anterior (palmar) direction (into the examiner‘s thumb).
 The clinician attempts to prevent the anterior (palmar) motion of the scaphoid.
 When the scaphoid is unstable, its proximal pole is forced to sublux posteriorly (dorsally).

-The test are compared with the other hand.
+The Watson Test should be compared with the other hand.

 In the normal patient, this maneuver should produce smooth movement and minimal discomfort.